Preparing Small Businesses for the New Corporate Transparency Act Reporting

 • Any trade name or d/b/a name;

-• Current U.S. address of the principal place of business (or primary location in the U.S. where the company conducts business);
+• Current U.S. address of the principal place of business;

 • State, tribal, or foreign jurisdiction of formation;